JSaterdalen/sf-state-country-parser/readme.md

     sf-state
 ```

-It will create two CSV files in your project root: `states.csv` and `countries.csv`.
+It will create two CSV files in the folder `sf-state`: `states.csv` and `countries.csv`.
 You can import them into Excel from here.